Away With The Steiners

 Pressing patterns into the centre of uncooked loaves.

-It is cooked in the same way throughout Central Asia, on the hot clay walls of tanyrs – wood-fired ovens similar to the Indian shaped tandoori oven.
+Bread is cooked in the same way throughout Central Asia.
+It is stuck on the hot clay walls of Tanyrs – wood-fired ovens similar to the Indian shaped tandoori oven.

-The main difference being size.
-In that these ovens are tall enough and wide enough to walk right into.
+In Uzbekistan, these ovens are tall enough and wide enough to walk right into.

 The ceiling is arched to generate the best use of heat, and is just at the right height that it can be reached into from the side.